Steelbadger/DirectXProgramming/Executables/README.txt

 Any number of clients may be simultaneously connected. clients may be closed, reopened and reconnected.
 If a client times out it may reconnect (hit the 'c' key to reconnect).
+Client timeout results in the client disappearing from the world as seen by still connected clients Client timeout also results in all other clients disappearing from the point of view of the timedout client

 ________________________